X

 Hunter Renfrow, Carolina Panthers - 46% rostered

-Renfrow isn't a sexy pickup, but clearly he's back to doing what he does best - separating from defensive backs in tight spaces.
+Renfrow isn't a sexy pickup, but clearly he's back to doing what he does best -- separating from defensive backs in tight spaces.
 He's already established a strong partnership with Bryce Young, and it showed on the stat sheet.
 The veteran snagged seven passes for 48 yards and two scores in the team's Week 2 loss to Arizona.

 The yards per catch might disappoint you, but remember: not a sexy pickup.
 Renfrow will catch some short passes and occasionally get in the end zone.
 For a player you're picking up off waivers, that's more than acceptable.

 His only real competition for targets at the moment is the rookie Tetairoa McMillan, who has already emerged as Carolina's WR1.
-And when Jalen Coker returns from the IR, he should slot in ahead of Renfrow.
+And when Jalen Coker returns from IR, he should slot in ahead of Renfrow.
 But as of now, the savvy vet is the WR2 for a team that has to throw the ball because its defense stinks.

 Renfrow is a good pickup as a bench option, although you shouldn't feel confident starting him.
 He's a player with a limited but reliable role, so you know what to expect from him every week.

-Troy Franklin, WR, Denver Broncos - 43% rostered
+Troy Franklin, Denver Broncos - 43% rostered

-The Broncos' offense impressed last season, but needed a clear WR2 opposite Courtland Sutton.
+The Broncos offense impressed last season, but needed a clear WR2 opposite Courtland Sutton.
 While it's still early, second-year WR Troy Franklin appears to be on the fast track for the role.
 The former Oregon Duck snagged eight passes for 89 yards and a touchdown in the Broncos' narrow loss to the Colts.

 His chemistry with QB Bo Nix, his college teammate and good friend, was on display all game, and no moment showcased this better than Franklin reeling in a 42-yard pass from Nix on a broken play.
 The talented wideout appears to be putting it all together after an up-and-down rookie season.